 - USCIS Scam: Scammers claiming to be representatives of USCIS will call you and claim to know much of your personal information, including your Social Security Number.
 They will then ask you to fill out an Ar-11 form, as well as additional forms.
 Scam callers have also asked for the last 4 digits of the victim’s SSN, in addition to other personal information such as physical address, passport number, and bank account number

 - DHS Telephone Spoofing Scam: Impostors posing as representatives of the Department of Homeland Security (DHS), who engage in “telephone spoofing,” in which they alter caller ID systems to make it appear that they are calling from DHS.
-Fraudsters will ask for your personal information (passport number) and threaten legal action.
-They may also demand money that they would want you to load onto a gift card (e.g., Apple, Ebay, etc.).
+Fraudsters will ask for your personal information (passport number, bank account, contact information) and threaten Deportation should you not comply.
+They will also demand a fine and require that you load it onto a gift card (e.g., Apple, eBay, etc.).